DavidASchonfeld/CommandLineTweetSearch/README.md

 #Tweet Collector

 IMPORTANT NOTE: In order to use this tool, you must have:
---"key" and "secret" values from your own Twitter Developer Account.
+<br />--"key" and "secret" values from your own Twitter Developer Account.
 Create an app inside your account to get specific values for your copy of getTweets.js

---Node.js and the node package "request" installed.
+<br />--Node.js and the node package "request" installed.

 My Decisions:

 When the user does not specify a certain username on the command line, the program will print a usage statement instead of using a default username.